dpuelz/Quantitative-Reasoning-II/code/leader-assassination.md

 The `result` variable is a 10 category factor variable describing the result of each assassination attempt.

+When reading in the data, please use the following command:

+`leaders <- read.csv("data/leaders.csv", stringsAsFactors = TRUE)`

 ## Question 1

 How many assassination attempts are recorded in the data?
 How